tabler/tabler/pages/_docs/progress.md

 ---
-title: Progress
+title: Progress bars
-description: A progress bar can be used to show a user how far along he is in a process.
+description: Progress bars are used to provide feedback on an action status and inform users of the current progress.
+Although seemingly small interface elements, they are extremely hepful in managing users' expectations and preventing them from abandoning a process they have initiated.
 bootstrap-link: components/progress
 done: true
 ---